 Annie Keeley Elementary School opened its doors in August 1991.
 Annie Keeley was born in 1889 and spent a majority of her life in the Liberty Grove community where this school now stands.
 Her service included teaching in the two small rural schools located in the Liberty Grove area, in Rowlett, and in the Garland ISD.
 She was a dedicated educator in the area for forty years until her retirement in 1953.
 The Garland ISD Board of Trustee unanimously supported the recommendation to name this school after this former GISD teacher.

 The front of the school has two main entrances; one for kids and one for adults.
 Uppermost in the minds of the designers was the fact that it would be used by children.
 The details in the school reflect those concepts.
-The ceilings are festooned with colorful banners, the railings are decorated with geometric shapes, and the support columns are fashioned into huge crayons.
+The ceilings are festooned with colorful banners, the railings are decorated with geometric shapes, and the support columns are fashioned in huge crayons.